Bachelor of Science in Nursing

 - Nursing courses transferred in for credit must have been completed within the last five years.

 - Eligibility to continue in or return to the previous nursing program must be verified by a letter of good standing from the dean of the previous program.
-The letter of good standing should be uploaded to your NursingCAS application or sent to the Manager, Nursing Student Services.
+The letter of good standing should be uploaded to your NursingCAS application or sent to the Manager of Nursing Student Services.

 - Applicants must submit to the College of Nursing a course syllabus for each completed nursing course for evaluation.
 If the course(s) is/are determined to be equivalent to TWU nursing courses, credit may be granted.

-- At least 30 of the last 62 SCH have to be completed at TWU for a degree from TWU.
+- At least 30 of the last 62 SCHs have to be completed at TWU for a degree from TWU.

 - A minimum of 45 SCH has to be completed at TWU to graduate with honors.